 With very little analysis, location data can reveal a rider’s home, work, travel, and identity.
 MDS compounds the risk because it shares trip start and stop locations with cities immediately, allowing those with access to the data to intercept or surveil individuals.

-For some people, exposing their location might be inconvenient or even embarrassing.
-But for vulnerable communities, like survivors of abuse and hate-motivated crimes, the risks are high.
+For vulnerable communities, like survivors of abuse and hate-motivated crimes, the risks from exposing their location are high.
 Riders could also face a surveillance dragnet as cities share MDS data with law enforcement.
 And who can say what activities or relationships any given individual might want to keep private from friends, employers, competitors, or the government?